 The LH surge may not be seen in every cycle.
 In women with very irregular or long cycles, LH surge testing is often not helpful.
 When the LH surge is not detected, it may indicate an underlying ovulation disorder.
 Check with your healthcare provider for the best days to test.

-How do I test for the LH surge?
+How do I test for the luteinizing levels?

 There are a number of commercially available urine test kits and monitors for detecting the urinary LH surge.
 If you have not used LH test kits before, we recommend either Clear Blue Easy or First Response.